 |According to a report published in the February, 2003 issue of Microwave

 News, the FDA knew as far back as 1993 wireless products "can accelerate the development

 of cancer," Click here for additional information.

 Hands-free headsets are not as safe as you think they are.

-Your phone's radiation increases if you use a conductive shield, or one that claims to absorb radiation.
+Your phone's radiation increases when you use a conductive shield, or one that absorbs radiation.

 The World Health Organization does not recommend the use of shielding products that claim to absorb radiation.

 A report prepared by the United Kingdom government's Independent Expert Group on Mobile Phones (IEGMP) was released on May 11, 2000.
 It stated "We conclude therefore that it is not possible at present to say that exposure to RF radiation, even at levels below national guidelines, is totally without potential adverse health effects, and that the gaps in knowledge are sufficient to justify a precautionary approach."
 The report presented numerous conclusions and recommendations, such asdiscouraging the marketing of mobile phones to children and their use of them, an investigation into the health risks associated with the use of hands free headsets, radiation exposure levels (expressed in SAR) should appear on wireless product packages and literature, the circulation of pamphlets by the government to every household advising the possible health risks and new tower approval guidelines.
 Click here for a summary of the report and its recommendations.